juztamau5/retro3/.github/CONTRIBUTING.md

 ### Test live stream

-To easily test a live stream on PeerTube:
+To easily test a live stream on retro3:
  * Enable live support in web admin configuration
- * Create a permanent live on the PeerTube instance
+ * Create a permanent live on the retro3 instance
  * Get the **RTMP URL** and the **Live stream key**
- * Send the live stream to PeerTube using `ffmpeg` using a local video:
+ * Send the live stream to retro3 using `ffmpeg` using a local video:

 ```
 ffmpeg -stream_loop -1 -re -i any-video.mp4 -c copy -f flv rtmp://{RTMP URL}/live/{STREAM KEY}